 The Joint Office has been authorised to enforce the relevant provisions of the Public Health and Municipal Services Ordinance (Cap.
 132).
 Where the source of seepage posing a health nuisance is identified, the person concerned will be issued with a Nuisance Notice requiring the abatement of nuisance within a specified period of time, failing which the person will be subject to prosecution.
 Upon conviction, the person concerned is liable to a maximum fine of HK$10,000 and a daily fine of HK$200.
 The Joint Office may also apply to the Court for a Nuisance Order requiring the person concerned to abate the nuisance.
 Failure to comply with the order will result in prosecution.
 Upon conviction, the penalty will be a maximum fine of HK$25,000 and a daily fine of HK$450.

 - How can the Joint Office obtain access into a residential flat to carry out the investigation?

 When handling a seepage complaint, the cooperation of all parties concerned is essential to allow the investigation officer access for testing and collecting evidence inside both the complainant's flat as well as the other flat suspected to be causing seepage in order to identify the seepage source.
 Depending on the circumstances, it may be necessary to conduct several tests and collect different samples for examination.
 If the owner/occupant concerned refuses to co-operate, the investigation process may be extended as the Joint Office will have to apply to the Court for a warrant to enter the flat in question.

 - How to request for an investigation report on water seepage from the Joint Office?

-- How do the owners/occupiers enquire and engage building professionals or consultant firms in carrying out water seepage investigation and identifying the seepage source(s) so as to resolve the water seepage problem?
+- How do the owners / occupiers enquire and engage building professionals, consultant firms or licensed plumbers in carrying out water seepage investigation and identifying the seepage source(s) so as to resolve the water seepage problem?